Houasnia-Aymen-Ahmed/Gift-Application/README.md

 - [License](#license)

 ## Description
-The Gift App is designed to connect two friends, allowing them to exchange gifts and messages seamlessly.
+The Gift App was basically made for introverts, as sometimes they won't to show others appreciation without getting into a deep conversation or a small talk.
+It's designed to connect friends, allowing them to exchange gifts and messages seamlessly.
 Users can create accounts, scan each other's QR codes to establish a connection, and then send messages or gifts.
 The app features notifications for both messages and gifts and provides a home screen widget for quick access to friend's messages.
 ## Installation
 - Download the APK file from the releases section.